pedromartip/StyleGAN2-ADA/README.md

 Once the above errors were resolved, the following error appeared [TypeError: 'tuple' object is not callable], this was fixed by extracting the `op`.

+*These corrections was made specially to run this repo on Google Colab.*

 # ----------- ORIGINAL README -----------
 ## StyleGAN2-ADA &mdash; Official PyTorch implementation